paulskirk53/Observatory-wiki/User Guide/User guide.md

 **Power for the Cameras and rotator**
 The power on / off is controlled in software, so that the devices can be powered off until such times as they are required to take images, which saves battery power.
-In order to turn on, the program called '[[monitoring]]' must be run on the NUC in the observatory.
+In order to turn on, the program called '[[Remote session management]]' must be run on the NUC in the observatory.
 This is a windows program I wrote which allows remote monitoring and control of all the observatory functions from home - Pitton Mill Cottage or anywhere that has an internet connection and [[Port Forwarding]] set up on the house internet router.

 Once the monitoring program is running, you'll see the following: